jonom/silverstripe-betternavigator/README.md

 ## Customisation

-BetterNavigator can be made translucent by adding the following config setting:
+BetterNavigator can be made translucent when collapsed by adding the following config setting:

 ```
   BetterNavigator: